Osman Foyo

-Osman Sidibay Foyo (born 3 October 2004) is a Dutch professional footballer who plays as a forward for Sutton United on loan from club AFC Wimbledon.
+Osman Sidibay Foyo (born 3 October 2004) is a Dutch professional footballer who plays as a forward for Rhode Island FC in the USL Championship.

 Foyo began his career in the youth setup of Chelsea before leaving for Norwich City.
 He was then loaned to rivals Ipswich Town before the move was made permanent in 2023.
 He was then loaned to National League South clubs Torquay United, Welling United and Chelmsford City.
 Following a successful loan with Chelmsford City where he scored 13 times in 23 games, he signed for League Two side AFC Wimbledon in 2025.
+He subsequently spent parts of the 25/26 season on loan to National League club Sutton United before joining Rhode Island FC in the summer of 2026.

 Early and personal life

 Foyo was born in Utrecht, Netherlands but moved to England shortly before his fifth birthday.
 He is of Sierra Leonan descent—both of his parents are from Sierra Leone.
 He considers himself Dutch however as he has a Dutch passport.
 He grew up in Waterloo and Camberwell, and attended Westminster City School.
 Foyo grew up supporting Manchester United.